simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 the Change Detection Strategy is set to `OnPush`.
 Because that's when knowledge about Change Detection becomes important.
 If we are using the default strategy we don't really have to know how Change Detection works, because all components will get checked every time.
 This is of course bad for performance, but it will be predictable.
-It's when we use the `OnPush` strategy, that's it becomes important that we know how Angular ticks.
+It's when we use the `OnPush` strategy, that it becomes important that we know how Angular ticks.

-The **what triggers Change Detection** section show us how and when Change Detection will be triggered.
+The **what triggers Change Detection** section shows us how and when Change Detection will be triggered.
-This block is divided into 4 sub blocks:
+This block is divided into 4 sub-blocks:

 - **Default Strategy**: Shows how Change Detection works with the default strategy.
 - **OnPush Strategy on all components**: Shows how Change Detection works when the `OnPush` strategy is applied to all components.